 For decades, we’ve paid attention not only to how children play together, but who can play together.
 The playground is a place where kids of all abilities should be able to interact and play side by side.
 Learn more.

 Inclusive and Accessible Play

 In order to create a truly inclusive playground, it not only needs to be accessible, but also age and developmentally appropriate and stimulating to the senses.
-We work collaboratively with an Inclusive Play Advisory Board to ensure our Higher Level of Inclusive Play™ helps kids develop, build confidence, make friends and play as equals.
+We work collaboratively with an Inclusive Play Partners to ensure our Higher Level of Inclusive Play™ helps kids develop, build confidence, make friends and play as equals.
+Learn more.

 As we continue to grow, more and more people have a voice in our design decisions.
 In addition to our designers, teams from different disciplines collaborate on the product development process: engineering, testing, manufacturing, marketing, sales and packaging.
 A good idea can come from anywhere, and many of our innovations soon become industry standards.